preseries/api_examples/README.md

 The first thing we need to do, before execute any of the following examples, is to setup our environment.

-To do so we need to executr the following tasks:
+To do so, we need to executr the following tasks:

 ### 1. Clone this project